Dark Winter Days Are Coming... Let's Talk Vitamin D!

 - Have darker skin pigment

-- Have higher percentage of body fat
+- Have a higher percentage of fat in the body

 Now you can see why Vitamin D deficiency in children is a very common problem in both developed and undeveloped countries, especially in the colder months!
 But the good news is, it can be corrected with proper supplementation from a high-quality source like Renzo's Dynamite D3.
 Most studies show that Vitamin D3 is more effective than Vitamin D2 in raising blood levels of Vitamin D.